Crate pubgrub

 // Run the algorithm.

-let solution = resolve(&dependency_provider, "root", 1).unwrap();
+let solution = resolve(&dependency_provider, "root", 1u32).unwrap();

-DependencyProvider trait
+§DependencyProvider trait

 In our previous example we used the OfflineDependencyProvider, which is a basic implementation of the DependencyProvider trait.

 But we might want to implement the DependencyProvider trait for our own type.
 Let’s say that we will use String for packages, and SemanticVersion for versions.
-This may be done quite easily by implementing the two following functions.
+This may be done quite easily by implementing the three following functions.

-impl DependencyProvider<String, SemanticVersion> for MyDependencyProvider {
+impl DependencyProvider for MyDependencyProvider {

 unimplemented!()